RAW Talent Programme

 Helping people into work after prison, homelessness or other challenges is one of the biggest ways COOK can make a difference in society.

-Finding a steady job – and an understanding employer – can be virtually impossible for people in this situation.
+Finding a steady job – and an understanding employer – can be virtually impossible.
 Yet it is often the most important factor in helping them get back on their feet.
-Since we started our RAW Talent Programme in 2014 we have recruited over 100 people through the scheme, learning a huge amount along the way.
+Since we started RAW Talent in 2014 we have recruited nearly 150 people through the scheme, learning a huge amount along the way.

 Watch Red’s Amazing Story